Sunday, May 12, 2013

 The most important point to any sermon on Pentecost Sunday is to draw out the meaning of Pentecost which is that God is present and active in the world today through the Holy Spirit.

-As an event in history Pentecost is important, e.g. the birthday of the church, but Pentecost is a celebration of the present work of God not of the past.
+As an event in history Pentecost is important, e.g. the birthday of the church, but Pentecost is a celebration of the present work of God, not of the past, because the gift of the Spirit for the life of the church is an always contemporary gift, not an historical impartation, and the church which loses the Spirit is no longer the church.

 Acts 2:1-21